agrzelik/pangraph_centralities/README.md

 The analysis is divided into four steps:

 ### 1. Graph representations
-The pipeline converts the initial incidence matrix into three distinct adjacency list structures:
+The pipeline converts the initial incidence matrix into three distinct edge list structures:
 * **hypergraph**
 * **pangraph**
 * **pangraph's Levi graph**